 Let us have a look at some of the possibilities!

 With the deployment of traditional H.323, the HD video conferencing may consume up to 4 Mbps of bandwidth.
-Now the question is, how to cope up with the increased bandwidth demand.
+In order to handle high bandwidth demand, old codecs become obsolete and new replaces them.
 Different OEMs/service providers have their proprietary codecs/technology which offer different ways of dealing with the bandwidth requirements for carrying out seamless HD video conferencing.

 Table : Video Conferencing Bandwidth Rates